Also see "Roof Drainage".

 There are different code requirements for scuppers depending on which role they play.
 Scuppers that are part of the primary drainage system are installed so that the bottom edge of the scupper holes are even with the surface of the roof at the lowest areas of the roof.
 Scuppers that are part of the overflow drainage system are also installed next to the lowest areas of the roof, typically very close to the corresponding primary drains or primary scuppers.
 The bottom edges of the overflow scuppers that you see on existing buildings today will almost always be about two inches above the adjacent roof surface.
 It’s important to note that the language regarding overflow scuppers in recent versions of the International Building Code actually states that “the quantity, size, location and inlet elevation of the scuppers shall be sized to prevent the depth of ponding water from exceeding that for which the roof was designed”.
 Which is not very helpful if you don’t have access to the structural design specifications for the building.
 In fact, the only unconditional guideline for scuppers provided by the code is that “scuppers shall not have an opening dimension of less than 4 inches (102 mm).”
+So we can at least be certain that round scuppers can’t have a diameter of less than 4 inches, and rectangular scuppers can’t have any side be less than 4 inches.
 If you’re looking for technical guidelines for sizing and locating scuppers, FM Global’s “DS 1-54 Roof Loads for New Construction” (Data Sheet) is an excellent resource (see the link below).

 Things you should know about roof scuppers:

 Sealant Deterioration: The sealant around the flange or faceplate on the exterior wall surface around a thru-wall scupper is a maintenance item.
 It prevents water from getting between the metal scupper box and the wall masonry, and then backing up into the roof system and into the building.
 Sealant deteriorates over time.
 It’s important to check the condition of this sealant every year and replace it when it starts to go.